cabal-club/cable-core.js/INDEXES.md

 If this delete was from a delete request (post/delete), also persist the delete by saving the hash of the deleted post:

+    !chat!deleted!<hash.16> -> 1

+Deletes may also happen as a result of reducing the amount of messages stored.
+In that case it did not come from a peer requesting a delete, and so it *should not* be persisted in the view:

-    !chat!deleted!<hash> -> 1
+    !chat!deleted!<hash.16> -> 1

 #### post/delete (`post_type=1`)
 ##### Creation
 This one is a bit tricky to think about correctly.
-When a `post/delete` is created, this necessitates deleting what it points to as well
+When a `post/delete` is created, this necessitates deleting what it points to as well.

 First: perist the cablegram as usual; a post/delete (`post_type=1`) is written, meaning a hash is mapped to a binary payload and persisted in the database.